 "Interesting about Samuel, we learn about his ability to hear God much earlier, when he was a little boy living with Eli the priest.
 And so we know that Samuel can actually hear God speak.
 But I believe that as you were sharing your answers with the group today, they heard something deep in their heart about you.
 I don’t know what it was.
 But I believe they heard it and that’s why they pointed to you.”

 Reluctant.
-The best leaders are almost always reluctant. [click to tweet] Be cautious about approving leaders who don’t have some reluctance.
-It’s one thing to encourage many to HOST a group and invite their own friends to join.
-It’s another thing entirely to approve a leader you’re not sure of and send them members.
+The best leaders are almost always reluctant.
+Be cautious about approving leaders who don't have some reluctance.
+It's one thing to develop a strategy that encourages many to "do the study with a few friends."
+It's another thing entirely to approve a leader you're not sure of and send them members.
 Look for reluctance.
 Design your steps to make room for reluctance.

 What do you think?
 Have a question?
 Want to argue?
 You can click here to jump into the conversation.